ubicomplab/rPPG-Toolbox/README.md

 # How to add a new dataset?

-* Step1 : Create a new python file in dataset/data_loader, e.g. MyLoader.py
+* STEP 1: Create a new python file in dataset/data_loader, e.g. MyLoader.py

-* Step2 : Implement the required functions, including:
+* STEP 2: Implement the required functions, including:

   ```python
   def preprocess_dataset(self, config_preprocess):